KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Coherence Measure
 The coherence measure measures the synchronicity of the network of oscillators for all time steps.
 The function coh_gif() generates pngs images with a vertical line drawn at time steps of interest.
-The main use is to make a video or GIF to compare the dynamics from image_creator, scatter_chim_gif and runaround. \
+The main use is to make a video or GIF to compare the dynamics from image_creator, scatter_chim_gif and runaround.
+One can stack these four visualization videos next to each other such that they run in parallel in one video. \
 coh_gif() is mainly used in phase_coh_freq() function!

      G = nx.watts_strogatz_graph(50, 2, 0)